FelixKratz/SketchyBar/README.md

 ```

 ### Nix
-A package is generally available to Nix users on macOS who follow the `nixpkgs-unstable` channel.
+A package is generally available to Nix users on macOS in the various channels.
 spacebar can be configured and managed in a declarative manner using the `services.spacebar` module in [nix-darwin](https://github.com/LnL7/nix-darwin)

 ### Accessibility Permissions